Mutundi/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script 13: creates a symbolic link to /bin/ls, named __ls__ Script 14: copies all the HTML files from the current working directory to the parent of the working directory Script 15: moves all files beginning with an uppercase letter to the directory /tmp/u
+Script 13: creates a symbolic link to /bin/ls, named __ls__ Script 14: copies all the HTML files from the current working directory to the parent of the working directory Script 15: moves all files beginning with an uppercase letter to the directory /tmp/u Script 16: deletes all files in the current working directory that end with the character ~